oist/NEXTNetPy/README.md

-# NMepinet
+# NEXT-Net

-*NMepinet* is a python module can simulate non-Markovian epidemics on arbitrary networks.
+*NEXT-Net* is a python module can simulate non-Markovian epidemics on arbitrary networks.
 NMepinet is based on a pybind11 wrapper around the C++ simulator https://github.com/samuelcure/Epidemics-On-Networks.

 ## Set up